mfhaynes/Hotsos2018/README.md

-# Hotsos 2018 Server Result Cache presentation by Michael Haynes
+# Server Result Cache presentation by Michael Haynes

-These scripts were used for the live demos during my presentation "Using Server Result Cache to Accelerate Your Applications" at the 2018 Hotsos Symposium 3/7/2018.
+These scripts are used for live demos during my presentation "Using Server Result Cache to Accelerate Your Applications", first presented at the 2018 Hotsos Symposium 3/7/2018.